Improving the mental health of parents of children with cancer

 AIM

-The PhD project has the overall purpose of identifying the needs of parents of children with cancer and, in interaction with the users, to develop an intervention, supported by health technology, that can meet the parents’ self-care needs.
-The project consists of the following three phases:
+The PhD project had the overall purpose of identifying the needs of parents of children with cancer and, in interaction with the users, to develop an intervention, supported by health technology, that could meet the parents’ self-care needs.
+The project consisted of the following three phases:

-1. Examine the needs of parents when their child with cancer undergoes an active course of treatment.
-This is done through field observations in the ward and individual interviews with the parents.
-In addition, the perspectives of nurses and physicians will be elucidated in focus group interviews.
-Data on compassion fatigue will be collected via questionnaires for both parents, nurses and physicians.
+- Examine the needs of parents when their child with cancer undergoes an active course of treatment.
+This was done through field observations in the ward and individual interviews with the parents.
+In addition, the perspectives of nurses and physicians would be collected in focus group interviews.
+Data on compassion fatigue was collected via questionnaires for both parents, nurses and physicians.

-3. Test and evaluate the intervention through qualitative and quantitative methods.
-Care-related (compassion-related) intervention will be tested on parents, nurses and physicians and will be evaluated to measure the effect of the intervention.
-In addition, the parents will be interviewed in order to gain knowledge about their quality of life after the intervention.
+- Test and evaluate the intervention through qualitative and quantitative methods.
+Care-related (compassion-related) intervention would be tested on parents, nurses and physicians and would be evaluated to measure the effect of the intervention.
+In addition, the parents were interviewed in order to gain knowledge about their quality of life after the intervention.

-Data is collected and generated at the pediatric cancer wards at the university hospitals in Odense, Aarhus and Aalborg, respectively, as part of the pediatric collaboration within pediatric oncology.
+Data was collected and generated at the pediatric cancer wards at the university hospitals in Odense, Aarhus and Aalborg, respectively, as part of the pediatric collaboration within pediatric oncology.

 PARTNERS

-The project is a collaboration between the University of Southern Denmark and Odense University Hospital.
+The project was a collaboration between the University of Southern Denmark and Odense University Hospital.

 Camilla Littau Nielsen